Stretched grid method: Unfolding problem and cutting pattern generation

-The above approach is another form of SGM and allows the obtaining of two independent systems of non-linear algebraic equations that can be solved by any standard iteration procedure.
-The less Gaussian curvature of the surface is the higher the accuracy of the plane mapping is.
-As a rule, the plane mapping allows to obtain a pattern with linear dimensions 1–2% less than corresponding spatial lines of a final surface.
+The above approach is another form of SGM and allows one to obtain two independent systems of nonlinear algebraic equations that can be solved by any standard iteration procedure.
+The less the Gaussian curvature of the surface, the higher the accuracy of the plane mapping.
+As a rule, the plane mapping allows one to obtain a pattern with linear dimensions 1–2% less than corresponding spatial lines of a final surface.
 That is why it is necessary to provide the appropriate margins while patterning.

-The typical sample of cut out — also called a cutout, a gore (segment), or a patch — is presented in Figs. 9, 10, 11.
+The typical sample of cutout—also called a gore or a patch—is presented in Figs. 9, 10, and 11.